hendrikzuellig/tutorials/README.md

 # Sume

-This branch uses the Simple Sume Switch Architecture instead of the V1Model.
+This branch of `tutorials` uses the Simple Sume Switch Architecture instead of the V1Model.
+The virtual machine is built with a version of `behavioral-model` and `p4c` that support this architecture.
+Note that the `PI` commit has been updated which required some minor changes to the python helpers.
+Currently only the `basic` and `basic_tunnel` exercises are supported.

-## Todo:

-* Should the target be called NetFPGA instead of Sume?

 # P4 Tutorial